На русском языке

 ~ R= \frac { n^2 \hbar^2_s }{G M_{sp} M^2_{\Pi} } .

-With ~ n=1 the orbit of the planet corresponds to the Bohr radius in the hydrogen atom, and the velocity and the orbital radius of the planet become equal to ~ V_{\Pi} and ~ R_F .
+With ~ n=1 orbit of planet corresponds to Bohr radius in hydrogen atom, and speed and orbital radius of the planet become equal to ~ V_{\Pi} and ~ R_F .

 Other constants

-The summary dependence "magnetic moment – spin" for planets, stars and the Galaxy.
+Summary dependence "magnetic moment – spin" for planets, stars and Galaxy.
 [1]

 ~ \mu_B = \frac {e \hbar }{ 2M_e } .

-The measure of the magnetic moment of atomic nuclei is the nuclear magneton:
+The measure of magnetic moment of atomic nuclei is nuclear magneton:

 ~ \mu_N = \frac {e \hbar }{ 2M_p } .